j-mie6/parsley-debug-app/README.md

 If you encounter a bug when using Dill, try and minimise the example of the parser input that triggers the bug.
 If possible, make a self contained example: this will help to identify the issue without too much issue.

 ## How does it work?

+- A `RemoteView` backend for `parsley-debug` connectw to a HTTP server that is cross-platform against 9 different Scala targets
+- Cross-platform HTTP requests are implemented using the Scala library `sttp`
+- The parser sends a HTTP request to a running instance of the debugger
+- The debugger can render the resulting parse tree and process it independently
+- A renderer (in `Tauri`) handles the debug trees